Simulizer/Simulizer/docs/test-report/chapters/6-end-to-end.md

 # End to End #
 <!-- Reading resource: http://www.guru99.com/end-to-end-testing.html -->

-Our prospective user base is quite large (all students on the Computer Systems &amp; Architecture module), and the ability use the system as a whole and access each feature is critical.
+Our prospective user base is quite large (all students on the Computer Systems &amp; Architecture module), and the ability to use the system as a whole and access each feature is critical.
 Therefore, we decided that end to end tests were necessary for our system.

 The main components of the system that will be tested are: